Skip to main content

 Will TRS notify me when I am about to reach my RBD?

 Not necessarily.
-Although TRS can readily determine when you will turn age 73, TRS may not know whether you have terminated employment in all TRS reportable positions as of that date.
+Although TRS can readily determine when you will turn age 73 (or other applicable RMD age), TRS may not know whether you have terminated employment in all TRS reportable positions as of that date.

 TRS does not assume you have terminated employment until no TRS employer has reported service on your behalf for at least 90 consecutive days.
 It is possible your RBD will have passed by that time.